 From September 2012 to July 2015, Dr. Strongwater served as Geisinger Health System’s Chief Transformation Officer and provided leadership for transformation through implementing new models of care and developing strategies and tactics to improve quality, patient experience and value, while leveraging analytics and simulation models to improve care.
 More than 90 million dollars of improvement have been identified within two years and novel predictive models introduced.
 Dr. Strongwater additionally assumed the role of Chief Medical Executive for Transition Integration and was responsible for developing programs and serving as a liaison to newly acquired hospitals and physician practices.

 Dr. Strongwater has served on several regional and national boards.
-Currently, he serves on the American Health System Pharmaceuticals Commission on Goals, Healthcare Productivity Expert Advisory Panel for the Singapore Ministry of Health Committee on Health Professions and recently completed a term as the Chair of the American Hospital Association’s Committee on Health Professions as well as an Advisor to the Association of American Medical Colleges for the CMS Bundling Project.
-He has a long standing interest in quality and patient safety, health policy, organizational governance and population health.
+Currently, he serves on the Mass Digital Health Council, IBM Watson Advisory Board, Janssen Healthcare Innovators Council, Healthcare Executives Network, and recently completed terms on the Healthcare Productivity Expert Advisory Panel for the Singapore Ministry of Health Committee on Health Professions, as the Chair of the American Hospital Association’s Committee on Health Professions as well as an Advisor to the Association of American Medical Colleges for the CMS Bundling Project.
+He has a long standing interest in population health, physician resilience, quality and safety.

 Dr. Strongwater completed his undergraduate medical education at Upstate Medical Center and a research fellowship in rheumatology at the University of Michigan.
 He is a member of AOA and Phi Beta Kappa honor societies.

 Dr. Joe Kimura, Chief Medical Officer